Jahia/app-shell/docs/declare-new-module.md

  - uiExtender, which contains the registry
  - moonstone, which contains React components and utility functions from the moonstone design system
  - i18n, which contains all the necessary function to handle translations
+ - ui, contains reusable components from the application

 #### Routes
 React routes can be added in the application as extension.
 For example the following can be used to declare a new route /linkchecker (path)